AhmedMourad0/no-copy/README.md

 ```kotlin
 User.of("Ahmed", "+201234567890").copy(phoneNumber = "Gotcha")
 ```
-`copy` can bypass all the validations of your data class, it breaks your domain rules.
+`copy` can bypass all the validations of your data class, it breaks your domain rules!

 There are a couple of interesting discussions on the subject, [here](https://www.reddit.com/r/Kotlin/comments/hjoyxx/nocopy_compiler_plugin_for_kotlin/)